MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/remotedesktop/New-RDVirtualDesktopCollection.md

 ### -PersonalManaged
 Indicates that the server creates a new managed personal virtual desktop collection.
-New virtual desktops that you add to this collection are based on the template that you specify in the **VirtualDesktopTempalteName** parameter.
+New virtual desktops that you add to this collection are based on the template that you specify in the **VirtualDesktopTemplateName** parameter.

 ```yaml
 Type: SwitchParameter